Australia's Best Animal Encounters

 Like the seven dwarfs returning from a long day down the mines, hundreds of Little Penguins waddle their way across the Phillip Island sand every evening after a long day’s fishing, producing perhaps Victoria’s most adorable tourist attraction.
 The 300-seat viewing platform at Summerland Beach gives admirers the perfect perspective of the famous Penguin Parade – either a bird’s eye view from elevated viewing platforms or an underground viewing experience that places you nose-to-beak with the stars of the show – as they return to their sand dune burrows at sunset.

-You’d expect a place called Kangaroo Island to have a few roos hopping around, and you’d be right – Australia’s third largest island is crawling with its own subspecies of kangaroo as well as thriving populations of wallabies, koalas, echidnas, possums, fur seals, sea lions, dolphins, bandicoots, goannas, bats, frogs, and an array of birdlife.
-Back on the mainland there are more kangaroos than people, meaning you’ll bump into our national symbol everywhere – the National Botanic Gardens in Canberra, the wild roos exploring the vineyards at Hunter Valley YHA, and the coast around Coffs Harbour, like the Look At Me Now Headland at Emerald Beach, are particularly great places to catch a glimpse.
+You’d expect a place called Kangaroo Island (best accessed via Adelaide) to have a few roos hopping around, and you’d be right – Australia’s third largest island is crawling with its own subspecies of kangaroo as well as thriving populations of wallabies, koalas, echidnas, possums, fur seals, sea lions, dolphins, bandicoots, goannas, bats, frogs, and an array of birdlife.
+Back on the mainland there are more kangaroos than people, meaning you’ll bump into our national symbol everywhere.
+The National Botanic Gardens in Canberra, and frankly most of the NSW North Coast are great places to catch a glimpse as well.